MicrosoftDocs/architecture-center/docs/framework/security/security-operations.md

 Security operations should ensure their tooling, processes, and analyst skillsets enable visibility across the full span of their hybrid estate.

-Attackers don’t restrict their actions to a particular environment when targeting an organization, they will attack resources on any platform using any method available.
+Attackers don&apos;t restrict their actions to a particular environment when targeting an organization, they will attack resources on any platform using any method available.
 Enterprise organizations adopting cloud services like Azure and AWS are effectively operating a hybrid of cloud and on-premises assets.